 If all else is equal, preamps that are not collocated with other equipment are preferred.
 For one thing, squeezing electronic goings-on from multiple functions into one housing can lead to signal contamination (signal leakage and crosstalk).
 A separate unit also makes it easier and less expensive to upgrade the system.
 However, entry level folks or those not overly interested in building their systems piece by piece will do fine with built in phono preamps co-located with either the turntable or integrated amplifier.

-Wherever it is and whoever it works with, the circuitry’s primary job is to amplify very weak signals to the point that they are robust enough to be processed by the main amplifier, which sometimes is called a power amp.
+Wherever it is and whoever it works with, the circuitry’s primary job is to amplify very weak signals coming off the vinyl to the point that they are robust enough to be processed by the main amplifier, which sometimes is called a power amp.

 The other end of the cantilever connects to four coils that in turn connect to tiny magnets.
 The stylus bounces around the grooves of the record as it turns.
 This causes the cantilever to move the magnets through an electrical field, creating minuscule currents.
 These currents — the electronic representation of the physical grooves of the record — are sent to the phono preamp, amplified and sent to the power amp.

-A key difference between phono preamps and the other types of preamps is that the former have an extra job.
-Creating a phonograph record is a physical act, and signals in the lower frequencies (bass guitars, James Earl Jones’ voice) take up more space on a record.
+A key difference between phono preamps and the other types of preamps is that they have an extra job.
+Creating a phonograph record is a physical act, and signals in the lower frequencies (bass guitars, James Earl Jones’ voice) are broader and take up more space on a record.
 That means that the recording time would be reduced if these signals they were fully represented on the disc.
 In the 1940s, the Recording Industry Association of America found a way to avoid pressing those lower frequencies into the vinyl records.
-The preamp’s extra job is to run the RIAA equalization that restores the lower frequencies.
+The preamp’s extra job is to run the RIAA equalization process that restores the lower frequencies.

 A Crowded Field of Preamp Makers